Richard Hughes (footballer): Return to Bournemouth

 In the summer of 2012, a year after retiring from the game, Hughes was convinced to come out of retirement by Paul Groves, who managed him at Grimsby and was assistant manager while Hughes was at Portsmouth.
 In turn he re-joined Bournemouth following Groves' appointment as manager.
 Hughes made his second debut for Bournemouth in a 5–3 loss at Sheffield United on 1 September 2012, coming on as a 46th-minute substitute for Shaun MacDonald.
 On 8 September, Hughes scored the only goal in the match against Yeovil, securing Bournemouth their first League One victory.
 In May 2014, with his contract due to expire, Hughes took the decision to retire aged 34.

 International play

 Hughes gained recognition for his performances at Bournemouth with a call-up to represent Scotland at under-21 level.
 His performances also earned him selection for the Scottish senior side, and he won his first cap against Estonia in May 2004.

 Post-retirement football career

 Following his retirement from the game, Hughes later joined Bournemouth's recruitment team under Eddie Howe and was promoted to Technical Director during the club's stay in the Premier League.
 On 5 March 2024, AFC Bournemouth announced Hughes would leave the club at the end of the 2023–24 season.
 On 20 March, Liverpool announced that Hughes would become their sporting director on 1 June.
+He left the role in September 2026, having overseen Liverpool's 2024–25 Premier League triumph, to take up the same role at Al-Hilal.